How relevant are traditional retailers to startups that want to grow sales?

 To date, 50 startups have completed the program and are actively moving to scale.
 The relationship with RX doesn't end after Retail Pitch Day: We actively work with each startup on an individual channel management plan to ensure the product lands at the right time, in the right retail channels.

 We’ve selected strong capability partners - companies with decades of experience working with startups and later-stage product companies.
 From supply chain and distribution partners, to finance, to marketing insights, we have assembled a stellar collection of complementary companies that help teach, educate, and assist startups through our 10-week program.

 Are startups in RX required to work with any of the retailers?

-No. But if they are not interested in working with major retailers, then RX is not the program for them.
+No. But if they are not interested in working with major retailers or channels, then RX is not the program for them.

 Are startups in RX required to work with any of the capability partners following the course?

 No, they are not, but we do expect commercial relationships to form based on the specific needs of each startup.
 We’re simplifying and facilitating the connection.